 From Tuesday, 29 December, all travellers to the Netherlands from high-risk regions must have tested negative for Covid-19, under new public health measures adopted by the Dutch government on 24 December 2020.

 As a result, passengers boarding Thalys trains for destinations in the Netherlands must present the results of a negative PCR test taken less than 72 hours before their arrival in the country, with the exception of children under age 13, for whom no test is required.

 Travelling to or from Italy?
 Before your journey, you must complete online and download an affidavit stating that you have no symptoms of Covid-19, as required under measures adopted by the Italian government to fight the pandemic.

-The SNCF sales office in your station has re-opened, though hours may vary.
-If you need to get information, exchange tickets, or plan or change a journey, please use:
+Hours at SNCF ticket windows and sales offices may vary due to the unprecedented conditions created by Covid-19.
+If you need to get information, plan or change a journey, or exchange tickets, please use:

 - the Assistant SNCF app and/or the OUI.sncf app and website